-- Preview Email Newsletter

 Global scientists have developed a new roadmap for using plants to support long-term human life on the Moon and Mars, using technologies that could also transform sustainable food production on Earth.

-Published today in New Phytologist, the project brings together more than 40 scientists from 11 countries and seven space agencies more PR
+Published today in New Phytologist, the project brings together more than 40 scientists from 11 countries and seven space agencies, who outline the plant science breakthroughs need more PR

 University of Montreal: Recidivism Rate for Female Sex Offenders Remains Low (10)